stevensouza/automon/README.md

 such as JAMon, JavaSimon, Yammer Metrics, and New Relic.
 In fact you specify which of these tools you would like to perform the monitoring.

+Automon can also be dynamically enabled/disabled by accessing the Automon JMX MXBean.

 AspectJ Weaving
 -----------------------------------
 AspectJ 'weaves' Automon monitoring code into your classes.
 This can be done at runtime with the Load Time Weaver (LTW)